queiroisabella/BrailleRapBR/docs/index.rst

 ..
-BrailleRap-SP documentation master file, created by sphinx-quickstart on Mon Mar  5 11:31:40 2018.
+BrailleRap-BR documentation master file, created by sphinx-quickstart on Mon Mar  5 11:31:40 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Editado por HackatonDeAcessibilidade para o projeto BrailleRap-BR em outubro de 2020

 Bem-vindo à documentação do BrailleRAP-BR
 ============================================